shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthToken.md

 Threat: Service unavailablity

 Threat Agent:
->Internet attacker Authorized.
+>Internal attacker

 Attack Vectors:
+>An internal attacker can define a large enough service catalog resulting in a large token which can possibly break/deny services for token users.
->The PKI token is getting larger in V3 API.
+Bug[1186177] shows that PKI token is getting larger in V3 API.
 Due to limitation of WSGI MAX_HEADER_LENGTH, a large PKI token can be rejected due to limiation of WSGI request header size limit.

 Security Weakness:
 >

 Counter Measures:
 >PKI Token with no catalog information.
 Increase the size of MAX_HEADER_LENGTH (Any security implication?)